 How actions determine support status

-If a person does not have a support level, the actions she's taken will be used to determine her support status.
+If a person does not have a support level, the actions they have taken will be used to determine their support status.

 These actions make prospect or non-supporter become a supporter: